puzzle/unilu-pruefungsabfrage/shibboleth/README.md

    and remember it, as you will need it to run the application.
    - Test: `openssl pkcs12 -export -in httpd.crt.pem -inkey httpd.key.pem -name unilu-eft-test -out httpd.test.keystore.p12`.
 Here you need to use the password in the application-test.yml.
+   Attention: If you are running rootless docker you have to adjust the file permission of the keystore so others can read it.
+Else the file mount won't work.
+For example: `chmod 604 httpd.keystore.p12`.
 5. Add aliases for `edview.unilu.ch` and `edview-test.unilu.ch` to your [host file](https://linuxhandbook.com/etc-hosts-file/).

 There are two docker compose files to run the application.
 The `docker-compose.yml` file is the dev config which uses the secrets